 The existing flooring was a full run vinyl which chopped and changed between different areas and had visible welding joins.
-We replaced this with a warm, forgiving vinyl wood plank which was laid over a weekend to avoid disruption to exsisiting tenants.
+We replaced this with a warm, forgiving vinyl wood plank which was laid over a couple of weekends to avoid disruption to exsisiting tenants.
 Suddenly the space had texture, rhythm and movement instead of one flat surface.

 The paint scheme was simple greys and whites, which provide a good canvas for the years ahead.
 This palette was the foundation for the communal kitchen, custom designed to include microwaves, hidden rubbish bin space and a coffee centre which has been well received by the tenants throughout the lunch breaks and business meetings.
 The back wall features a large tiled back splash in a beautiful textural smokey grey tile with a rippled surface.

 This kitchen space was previously a large enclosed meeting room with a very small kitchenette on the outside, there wasn't really a central hub for people to gather for Friday afternoon drinks or a practical space to prepare lunch.
 By knocking down one large wall we were able to design a beautiful open kitchen space for everyone to enjoy.